MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/workload-groups.md

 ### Materialized views workload group

-The `$materialized-views` workload group applies to materialized views materialization process.
+The `$materialized-views` workload group applies to the materialized views materialization process.
 For more information on how materialized views work, see [materialized views overview](materialized-views/materialized-view-overview.md#how-materialized-views-work).

-You can change the following values under the workload group's [request limits policy](request-limits-policy.md):
+You can change the following values in the workload group's [request limits policy](request-limits-policy.md):

 * MaxMemoryPerQueryPerNode
 * MaxMemoryPerIterator